FordJ1/Grade-Book-Automations/README.md

 # Gradebook Automations
 ## I. Introduction
 This repository holds a a script that can automate the creation of gradebooks using Apps Script by Google.
-The script is designed to efficiently communicate course progress to students participating in a course that uses mastery based grading.
+The script is designed to establish a system that efficiently communicates course progress to students participating in a course that uses mastery based grading.

 ## II.
 Overview – Functionality of Script
 ### Input/Requirements